micbay/RaceTimerAndController/README.md

 ![Wiring Diagram](Images/WiringDiagram1600x800.png)

 ## **Changes if Using ATMega2560 Microcontroller Based Module**
-By default the code is setup for an Arduino Nano pin out.
+By default the code is setup for an Arduino Nano, ATMega328 based pin out.
 However, with minor adjustments, this project can also work with modules, like the Arduino Mega2560, that use an ATmega2560 processor.
-The necessary ATmega2560 code can be found commented out, near the Nano based code it will replace.
+To switch between using a ATMega328 and ATMega2560, one can edit the hardware variables referenced in the `localSettings.h` file.

 The summary of the changes to be made to use a Mega2560 board are:
-- Use pins `D20` & `D21` for LCD's SDA and SCL connection instead of `A4` & `A5`
+- Use pins `D20` & `D21` for LCD's SDA and SCL (respectively), instead of `A4` & `A5`.
 - For the lane sensors, use pins on I/O `port K` instead of `port C`.
   - Wire lanes1-4 to pins A8-A11 instead of pins A0-A3
-  - Edit setting `PCINT_VECT` in the `localSettings.h` file, to change interrupt vector used to be `ISR(PCINT2_vect)`, instead of `ISR(PCINT1_vect)`.
+  - Edit setting `PCINT_VECT` in the `localSettings.h` file, to change interrupt vector used to be `PCINT2_vect`, instead of `PCINT1_vect`.
   - and accordingly, edit setting `INTERRUPT_PORT` in the `localSettings.h` file, to read from the port K byte, `PINK`, instead of port C byte, `PINC`, to check triggered lanes.

 ## **Power Supply (+5V)**